-ALTSO has no uncertain tax positions as of December 31, 2021 in accordance with Accounting Standards Codification Topic 740, "Income Taxes," which provides standards for establishing and classifying any tax provisions for uncertain tax positions.
-ALTSO is no longer subject to federal or state and local income tax examinations by tax authorities for years before 2018.
+ALTSO had no uncertain tax positions as of December 31, 2022 in accordance with Accounting Standards Codification Topic 740, "Income Taxes," which provides standards for establishing and classifying any tax provisions for uncertain tax positions.
+The Organization's Federal and New York State exempt organization returns are subject to examination by the appropriate jurisdictions.